Dear reader of ADxS.org, please excuse the disruption.

 • Autoimmune diseases: 1.84 times the risk

 Even if a correlation between HB and ADHD were to be proven one day, against the background that ADHD and significant underachievement also correlate, it could at best be deduced that particularly high and particularly low IQs are equally associated with an increased risk of ADHD.
+Our hypothesis is that deviations in IQ from the mean correlate with an increased risk of ADHD.

 2. Intelligence and IQ in ADHD